mention-me/magento2-integration/README.md

 **Installing the module via Composer (recommended)**

-- Add this GitHub repository to your project's composer.json as a composer repository:
+- Add this GitHub repository to your project's composer.json as a Composer source repository:
 ```
     composer config repositories.mentionme vcs https://github.com/mention-me/magento2-integration
 ```

-- Add the mentionme/module-mention-me composer dependency to your project's composer.json as a required dependency:
+- Add the `mentionme/module-mention-me` Composer dependency to your project's composer.json as a required dependency:
 ```
     composer require mentionme/module-mention-me --no-update
 ```

-- Update your project's composer dependencies:
+- Update your project's Composer dependencies:
 ```
     composer update mentionme/module-mention-me
 ```